gmateesc/rpx/README.md

 <a name="deploy-app" id="deploy-app"></a>
 ### Deployment of the application

-Now we are ready to deploy the application; we create a deployment, containing two pods and expose the application as a service with a persistent IP address using the specification contained in the *reverse-proxy-application.yaml* file
+Now we are ready to deploy the application: we create a deployment, containing two pods and expose the application as a service with a persistent IP address, using the specification contained in the *reverse-proxy-application.yaml* file:

 ```yaml
 $ cat reverse-proxy-application.yaml